dakshshah96/awesome-startup-credits/README.md

 ### Marketing and Sales

+- [HubSpot](https://www.hubspot.com/startups) - Discover how HubSpot can help your startup grow with their CRM, sales, marketing, and customer service software, plus education and support.

 ### Miscellaneous

 - [SOLIDWORKS](https://www.solidworks.com/solution/business-segments/entrepreneurs-startups) - For early-stage hardware startups that meet the eligibility criteria, the SOLIDWORKS for Entrepreneurs program offers software, training, and co-marketing resources at no cost to help you succeed.